BenjaminSchulte/fma-snes65816/README.md

 FMA SNES 65816
 ==============

 SNES 65816 assembler plugin for FMA assembler.
+See `fma-cli` package for further details.

 License